ntienvu/TW_NAS/README.md

-# Code for "Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search" submitted to AISTATS2021
+# Code for "Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search" at ICML2021

 ## Requirements
 - tensorflow == 1.14.0